GabbyGuinard/College-GPA-and-Student-Demographics/README.md

 ---

 ## Objective
-The goal here is to determine any trends among a student's demographic profile (race, age, socioeconomic status, etc) and their academic performance.
+The goal here is to identify any trends among a student's demographic profile (race, age, socioeconomic status, etc) and their academic performance.